-- What successes and challenges/barriers have the grantee experienced when developing, revising, or implementing policies/protocols? - What systemic issues are being addressed with the newly developed, revised, or implemented policies/protocols? - 4.
-Describe the development or promotion of State, local, or tribal legislation and policies with Tribal Governments Program funds during the current reporting period.
+- What successes and challenges/barriers have the grantee experienced when developing, revising, or implementing policies/protocols? - What systemic issues are being addressed with the newly developed, revised, or implemented policies/protocols?

+4. Describe the development or promotion of State, local, or Tribal legislation and policies with Tribal Governments Program funds during the current reporting period.

-If Tribal Governments Program funds were used to support the development or promotion of State, local, or tribal legislation and policies that enhance best practices for responding to domestic violence, dating violence, sexual assault, stalking, and sex trafficking during the current reporting period, please discuss those activities in the space provided.
+If Tribal Governments Program funds were used to support the development or promotion of State, local, or Tribal legislation and policies that enhance best practices for responding to domestic violence, dating violence, sexual assault, and stalking during the current reporting period, please discuss those activities in the space provided.